pguyot/Einstein/BUILDING.md

 ln -s /usr/local/bin/fluid.app/Contents/MacOS/fluid /usr/local/bin/fluid
 ```

-### Newt64/Toolkit (optional)
+### Newt64/Toolkit

-Installing Newt64 will enable the built-in Developer Toolkit in Einstein
+Newt64 will enable the built-in Developer Toolkit in Einstein
 and a few other features that depend on NewtonScript compilation features.
-Even if you don't plan to use Toolkit, I highly recommend to build Newt64.

 Clone the Git repository in https://github.com/MatthiasWM/NEWT64.git,
 build the library, and copy it to '/usr/local/lib/libnewt64.s'